-Step 2: Configure a static IP address directly from the console, set a new password, and connect from another machine via the IP address, by using web browser.
-On the web page you'll find a download link for VMware vSphere Client, which is a software to access the Vmware ESXi hypervisor.
+Step 2: Configure a static IP address directly from the console, set a new password, and connect from another machine via the IP address, by using a web browser.
+On the web page, you'll find a download link for VMware vSphere Client, which is a software to access the Vmware ESXi hypervisor.

-Step 3: After installing the VMware vSphere client on a management station, you can access the hypervizor via the vSphere Client, start creating your VMs from scratch or do a P2V conversion by using VMware Converter Standalone – free tool.
+Step 3: After installing the VMware vSphere client on a management station, you can access the hypervisor via the vSphere Client, start creating your VMs from scratch or do a P2V conversion by using VMware Converter Standalone – free tool.

 ESXi Free – for Which usage?

-For very small shops which wants to try out virtualization is the best way to start.
+For very small shops which want to try out virtualization is the best way to start.
 The free version of ESXi with some local disks in the server can be a good start to explore the VM operations, how to manipulate the VMs from the vSphere client, test the snapshot technology, etc.

-“Dr scenarios” – You can start to virtualize some production physical servers if you want to, and have some kind of DR scenarios (a VM running in isolated test environment on the ESXi host).
+“Dr scenarios” – You can start to virtualize some production physical servers if you want to, and have some kind of DR scenarios (a VM running in an isolated test environment on the ESXi host).
 But it's like the poor man's DR scenario with using VMware Converter.
 Good enough for small shops without funds to invest

 What's the lowest (cheapest) package of VMware ESXi?